 Other treatments for primary focal hyperhidrosis

-If the above general measures and antiperspirant treatments do not work, your doctor may suggest that they refer you to see a dermatologist (a skin specialist).
+If the above general measures and antiperspirant treatments do not work, your doctor may suggest that they refer you to see a skin specialist (dermatologist).
 The specialist may suggest one of the following treatments.

 You will usually need 3-4 treatment sessions per week.
 Each treatment session lasts 20-40 minutes.
 Most people see an improvement after 6-10 sessions.
 A maintenance treatment is then usually required once every 1-4 weeks to keep symptoms away.
 If the treatment does not work with tap water, a drug called glycopyrronium bromide is sometimes added to the water.
 This may improve the rate of success.
 However, iontophoresis does not work in every case.
 Also, some people develop side-effects from the treatment, such as a dry or sore mouth and throat, and dizziness, for up to 24 hours after each treatment episode.